Continuing the discussion from Standard complex number in std library

 Don't put it into the std (status quo)

 We could just not put complex numbers in the std and let the popular libraries work.
-This would be acceptable if not for improving FFI with C, as it already implements the _Complex types.
-Additionally, with complex numbers being LLVM intrinsics, I suggest that we support it as part of the underlying backend.
-I do not recommend this yet.
+This would be acceptable if not for improving FFI with C, as it already implements the _Complex types and adding them to Rust would significantly improve the FFI experience with libraries already in C. I do not recommend this yet.

 Links and related work